jklina/exposition/README.markdown

 If you duplicate these files and directories in your project you can override the views and customize them however you like.

 ### Static Pages

-You can add static pages by using High Voltage.
-Add the gem to your app and follow the instructions on the gem's [website](http://thoughtbot.github.io/high_voltage/ "High Voltage").
+If you would like to add static pages to your site I recommend [High Voltage](https://github.com/thoughtbot/high_voltage "High Voltage").

 Deployment instructions
 -----------------------